Best Christmas TV shows for 2025: Your guide to the unmissable highlights across all platforms

 Comedy fans can also look forward to Mrs Brown’s Boys and Here We Go specials.
 But Amandaland is arguably the pick of the bunch.

-Tinsel Town (Sky Cinema)
+Tinsel Town (Sky Cinema, available now)

 This Christmas rom-com stars Kiefer Sutherland, Rebel Wilson and Danny Dyer!
 It follows Hollywood star Bradley Mack (Sutherland) who heads to England in a bid to reignite his career.
 But instead of starring in London’s West End, his agent has got him a part as Buttons in Cinderella in a village play.
 He’s joined by an array of colourful oddballs.
 Can he pull off a pantomime and bring the people of Stoneford together?
-Tinsel Town will be on Sky Cinema on December 5.

 Read more: The best of ITV over Christmas 2025